aaPanel/aaPanel/README.md

 MySQL Data: /www/server/data

 VHost File: /www/server/panel/vhost
+> [!NOTE]

-**Note: after the deployment is complete, please immediately modify the user name and password in the panel settings and add the installation entry**
+> After the deployment is complete, please immediately modify the user name and password in the panel settings and add the installation entry